Recommended preparation

 Star Rating

-Requirement: solve the React star rating interview question with preview, select, reset, and announcements.
+Requirement: build rating preview, select, reset, and announcements.

 Test focus: hover vs committed state, keyboard input, accessible labels.